 The vineyards are located in the heart of the rolling hills of the Rheinhessen region, at the highest altitudes in area.
 Bordered by the Rhine River on the east and the Nahe on the north, the vineyards enjoy dry conditions and large temperature fluctuations between day and night.

 Andreas Roll and his family are dedicated to caring for the environmental health of their 45 acres of vineyards.
 They believe that this and carefully tending to their vines is the surest path to excellent wines.
-The vineyards are dry farmed, without the use of any chemicals (pesticides, fertilizers, additive, etc), and are grassed over in the winter.
+The vineyards are organically and dry farmed, without the use of any chemicals (pesticides, fertilizers, additive, etc), and are grassed over in the winter.
 Intensive work is done by hand throughout the growing season to ensure the best grapes, which are hand harvested.